bhandeland/cookiecutter-ansible-playbook/README.md

 # cookiecutter-ansible-playbook

-This a simple cookiecutter template for Ansible playbook with Vagrant provisioning support.
+This a simple cookiecutter template for Ansible playbook

 ## Requirements